 Competition pilots typically fly very small (1-2 person) balloons called ‘Racers’.
 These competition balloons are very responsive and allow pilots to accurately and quickly fly them to different heights to catch the winds they require.
 It is not only their size that makes them responsive, but also their design.
 Racer balloons are thinner than traditional balloons, which makes them more streamline which creates less air resistance when going up and down.

-The Australian Balloon Team all fly Kavanagh EX60s (60,000 cu.ft.), designed and manufactured in Sydney, Australia by Kavanagh Balloons.
-The EX60 was designed by experience competition pilot, Sean Kavanagh, who will be the Australian Team Manager during the 2016 World Championships.
+Most of the Australian Balloon Team fly Kavanagh EX60s (60,000 cu.ft.) racers, designed and manufactured in Sydney, Australia by Kavanagh Balloons.
+The EX60 was designed by experience competition pilot, Sean Kavanagh, who will be one of the pilots at the 2018 World Championships.

 In Basket Technology

 Pilots use a variety of technologies in the basket to help with navigation and communication

 Standard ballooning equipment includes altimeters and radios for communication with the ground crew, other balloons and other aircraft.
 However, competition pilots will also carry laptops (or tablets) connected to GPSs to run moving map technology.
 The Australian Balloon Team pilots and ground crew generally use Microsoft Surface PRO 3 or 4 laptops.